Home Supplements How We Rate Blog

 Nettle

-Nettle (Urtica dioica) is a dietary supplement with 10 published peer-reviewed studies involving 540 participants, researched for BPH & Urinary Symptoms, Allergic Rhinitis, Anti-Inflammatory.
+Nettle (Urtica dioica) is a dietary supplement with 15 published peer-reviewed studies involving 105 participants, researched for BPH & Urinary Symptoms, Allergic Rhinitis, Anti-Inflammatory and 5 more areas.

 Studies